kjblanchard/etf/README.md

 # Escape the Fate | Supergoon Engine

-- Cross Platform 2d RPG demo, using custom Engine written in C and C++
+- Cross Platform 2d RPG demo, using custom Engine written in C and C++ (currently converting engine to C)

 ## Details